PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 -Not sure why the Config Key menu is shifted to the right, so I changed the Config Key menu to look like the original Simply Love.\
 -Marathon Mode no longer shows a bunch of errors when starting a course.\
 -Slightly altered the UI of course contents.\
--Courses now redirect you to evaluation screen instead of back to the title screen.\
+-Courses now redirect you to evaluation screen instead of back to the title screen after clearing.\
 -Added offset plot and spellcard viewer.\
 -Stitch.lua is implemented, alongside FailOverlays and the in-game console.